krishanparikh/Krishan/README.md

 3. To keep the point going the ball must land within the marked bounds.
 Hitting either the net or outside of the bounds results in losing the point.
 4. Players are unable to hit the ball more than once before it passes over the net.
 5. Points go in these interval (0,15,30,40, deuce, and (sometimes) advantage).
 6. Winning a "game" requires a player to win a point after 40.
-To win the set a player needs to make it to a totla of 6 games.
+To win the set a player needs to make it to a total of 6 games.
 If both players have 5 games (5-5) a tiebreak is played to 11 or sometimes 7 points.
-7. Sportmanship is valued so cursing, hitting your raquet on the ground, or disrepsoecting your opponent may result in penalties.
+7. Sportmanship is valued so cursing, hitting your racket on the ground, or disrespecting your opponent may result in penalties.

 Where I **purchase** tennis equipment: